Standard Conjectures and Height Pairings: Introduction

-When $X$ is a high dimensional arithmetic variety, there were similar but much harder developments.
+There were partial and delicate developments when $X$ is a high dimensional arithmetic variety.
 First of all, for Arakelov's original theory, Beilinson and Gillet--Soul\'e independently in \cite{Be, GS84} introduced compactifications of $X$ by choosing some K\"ahler forms $\mu _v$ on complex manifold $X_v(\BC)$ for $v\mid\infty$.
 Then, they constructed intersection pairing on the Arakelov Chow group $\ol \Ch^*(X, \mu)$ using currents with harmonic curvatures on each $X_v(\BC)$.
 This intersection pairing has immediate applications to the Beilinson--Bloch height pairing on $\Ch^*(X_K)^0$, extending Hriljac--Faltings' work for the N\'eron--Tate height pairing.
 Secondly, for Deligne's pairing, Gillet and Soul\'e \cite{GS91} define a bigger arithmetic Chow group $\wh \Ch^*(X)$ without fixing K\"ahler forms $\mu_v$ at archimdean place.
-Finally, in a series of papers \cite{BGS95, BGS97}, Bloch--Gillet--Soul\'e developed a non-archimedan Arakelov theory for $X/\CO_K$ with strictly semistable reductions.
-Assuming Grothendieck's original standard conjectures, they defined harmonic forms using Laplacians.
+Finally, in a series of papers \cite{BGS95, BGS97}, Bloch--Gillet--Soul\'e developed a non-archimedean Arakelov theory for $X/\CO_K$ with strictly semistable reductions.
+Assuming Grothendieck's standard conjectures \cite[Conjectures 1, 2]{Gr}, they defined harmonic forms using Laplacians \cite[Theorem 6]{BGS97}.
+Using Bloch--Gillet--Soul\'e's harmonic forms, K\"unnemann defined an Arakelov group \cite[\S3.6]{Ku98a}, and related it to the Beilinson--Bloch height pairing \cite[\S3.8]{Ku98a}